-Ghormeh Sabzi is a well-loved Iranian herb stew.
+Ghormeh Sabzi is a well-loved Irani herb stew.
 This vegan version is loaded with black eyed peas rather than beef or lamb.

 Hajji Bektash Veli, my favorite thirteenth century Iranian mystic believed, as I do, that divine spirit, universal life force exists in all things natural — just not in plain sight.
 “For one who has perception/A mere sign is enough./For one who does not heed,/A thousand explanations/Are not enough.”